tom-f-oconnell/ChemSpiPy/README.rst

 ChemSpiPy
 =========

-ChemSpiPy provides a way to interact with PubChem in Python.
+ChemSpiPy provides a way to interact with ChemSpider in Python.
 It allows chemical searches, chemical file downloads, depiction and retrieval of chemical properties::

     >>> from chemspipy import ChemSpider